emdrayallday/js_interview/readme.md

 11. This Keyword?
   Determined by the way a function is called.
 If there is no calling context such as mark.checkThis() it will look at the window object

+12. Call, Bind, Apply?
+  Different ways of stabilizing the this keyword